Got questions about joining Being Tea Teacher Training?

 Do I need to be a tea professional to join Being Tea Teacher Training?

 Actually, no!
 You don’t have to be a working tea professional to join us.
-But you do need a depth of diverse knowledge and personal experience with tea.
+You are also very welcome to take this program purely to just enhance your own skills as an educator or facilitator in any field.
+You do need a depth of diverse knowledge and personal experience with tea.
 This experience might come from (in no particular order):

 Can people from other professional backgrounds join Being Tea Teacher Training?

 Absolutely!
 This is highly encouraged and very welcome.
-Our program has attracted a wonderfully diverse community of teachers, including: small business owners; music and arts teachers; yoga teachers and bodyworkers; mindfulness teachers; writers and bloggers; people with experience in recovery spaces and mental health; university professors.
-Tea doesn’t have to be your job to qualify!
+Our program has attracted a wonderfully diverse community of teachers, including: higher education workers; small business owners; music and arts teachers; yoga teachers and bodyworkers; mindfulness teachers; writers and bloggers; people with experience in recovery spaces and mental health.
+Tea does not have to be your job to qualify!

 I’m really new to tea and just starting my tea business.
 Can Being Tea teacher training help me?